diodiogod/Comfy-Inpainting-Works/README.md

 ### Features

-Flux Dev with Alimama 🔷 Flux Fill 🔷 Flux Tool Loras: Depth or Canny 🔷 Mask grow with blur 🔷 Mask Aura 🔷 Outpainting 🔷 LoRA support 🔷 Localized Area Inpainting 🔷 Daemon Detailer 🔷 Fast Fill (like Auto1111 Fill) 🔷 Negative Thresholding 🔷 Loops 🔷 Prompt Scheduling 🔷 LoRA Scheduling 🔷 Original Image Resize 🔷 Compositing 🔷 Keep Original Metadata 🔷 Save Metadata / CivitAI Metadata
+Flux Dev with Alimama 🔷 Batches 🔷 Flux Fill 🔷 Flux Tool Loras: Depth or Canny 🔷 Mask grow with blur 🔷 Mask Aura 🔷 Outpainting 🔷 LoRA support 🔷 Localized Area Inpainting 🔷 Daemon Detailer 🔷 Fast Fill (like Auto1111 Fill) 🔷 Negative Thresholding 🔷 Loops 🔷 Prompt Scheduling 🔷 LoRA Scheduling 🔷 Original Image Resize 🔷 Compositing 🔷 Keep Original Metadata 🔷 Save Metadata / CivitAI Metadata

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Videos:

 Most of the features and how to use them was explained in this video where I tried to show most parts of this workflow.
 As I increment new things, I’ll make new videos, so stay tuned and subscribe to the YouTube channel.

 ### [Full explanation v6.2](https://youtu.be/2p-zIbSZAvA)

 <a href="https://youtu.be/2p-zIbSZAvA">
   <img src="https://img.youtube.com/vi/2p-zIbSZAvA/maxresdefault.jpg" width="400">
 </a>